Alice in Wonderland and Through the Looking-Glass: Original Royal Shakespeare Company 2001 production

+Despite selling well with audiences at the RSC, the critical reception of the production was mixed to negative.
 The review in The Independent called the original 2001 Royal Shakespeare Company production "a magic-free tundra of non-idiosyncrasy" and its Alice, played by Katherine Heath, "charmless".
 The Guardian thought it faithful to Carroll's text, but called it a game of two halves, Wonderland working well enough, but that Looking-Glass went "off the boil."